 Weight Loss Surgery Revision – A Second Chance

-Dr. Kim is a rarity among bariatric surgeons because he specializes in a wide spectrum of weight loss procedures.
-His extensive experience and expansive grasp of the complexities of each weight loss procedure provides the insight needed to understand why some patients do not reach their goals.
-Dr. Kim appreciates the opportunity to help patients who have struggled with their first weight loss surgery because he strongly believes he can provide patients with effective tools to succeed in their pursuit of a healthier, happier life.
-In his experience as a bariatric surgeon in Dallas, Dr. Kim has also found weight loss revision surgery tends to be some of his most successful procedures; a fact he attributes to the increased commitment to making the right choices as patients pursue meaningful weight loss and a healthy transformation.
+The Kim Bariatric Institute is a rarity among bariatric surgery practices because we specialize in a wide spectrum of weight loss procedures.
+Our extensive experience and expansive grasp of the complexities of each weight loss procedure provides the insight needed to understand why some patients do not reach their goals.
+The Kim Bariatric Institute appreciates the opportunity to help patients who have struggled with their first weight loss surgery because we strongly believe we can provide patients with effective tools to succeed in their pursuit of a healthier, happier life.
+In our experience as a bariatric surgery practice in Dallas, the Kim Bariatric Institute has also found weight loss revision surgery tends to be some of the most successful procedures; a fact we attribute to the increased commitment to making the right choices as patients pursue meaningful weight loss and a healthy transformation.

-10% of Dr. Kim’s practice consists of revision bariatric surgery.
+10% of the Kim Bariatrics Institute consists of revision bariatric surgery.
 In most cases these patients have had their first procedure elsewhere.
-They seek out Dr. Kim’s advice as a second opinion based on his experience and reputation.
-Dr. Kim has performed over 500 bariatric revision surgeries in Dallas.
+They seek out Kim Bariatric Institute’s advice as a second opinion based on his experience and reputation.
+Kim Bariatric Institute has performed over 500 bariatric revision surgeries in Dallas.
 The most common reason patients provide when considering weight loss revision surgery is an unsatisfactory loss of weight after their first procedure.
-However, Dr. Kim notes the reasons for pursuing a revision surgery can be as varied and complex as the procedures themselves.
-To fully diagnose a patient’s weight loss needs, and determine if they qualify for bariatric revision surgery, Dr. Kim urges potential patients to contact Kim Bariatric Institute to make an appointment for a private consultation.
+However, the Kim Bariatric Institute notes the reasons for pursuing a revision surgery can be as varied and complex as the procedures themselves.
+To fully diagnose a patient’s weight loss needs, and determine if they qualify for bariatric revision surgery, the Kim Bariatric Institute urges potential patients to contact the practice to make an appointment for a private consultation.

 The LAP-BAND® System is one of the most common weight loss procedures.
-While Dr. Kim believes the gastric banding system is an excellent tool that allows patients to lose a considerable amount of weight; however, he also believes the procedure is not successful for a specific subset of patients.
+The Kim Bariatric Institute believes the gastric banding system is an excellent tool that allows patients to lose a considerable amount of weight; however, we also believes the procedure is not successful for a specific subset of patients.
 When a patient has not done well with the banding system, the next step in the weight loss process is often to remove the band and perform the gastric sleeve operation.
 Below is a list of common reasons for bariatric revision surgery, whether a patient is unhappy with the results of their first procedure, or experienced a complication that hindered their weight loss journey.

 - Failed Weight Loss – the patient is constantly hungry despite numerous band fills, leading to unsatisfactory weight loss.